MudroadWhite/New-Principia/notes/theorems.md

 Real variables are variables directly introduced into the propositions.
 They're usually upper case literals like `X`.
 In `Theorem`s, they are stated at the left hand side of the definitions.

 It sometimes happens though, even if the theorem itself doesn't involve any real variables, its proof needs to introduce some real variables.
 In that case, we use `set (X := Real "x")` to enable such usage during the proof.
+Theorem definitions are not supposed to suffixed with real variables more than only the variables appeared in the definition.

 ## Tactics for proving theorems